vonvoo/vonvoo.github.io/_posts/2023-04-05-Digital-Asset-Fragility.md

 ##### Excellent security posture (Vonvoo Method)
 All password are saved to the Password Manager (Bitwarden).

-Your email 2FA (and all other accounts) is accessed in the Authenticator App (Ente Auth).
+Your email 2FA - and all other account 2FA - is in the Authenticator App (Ente Auth).

 Bank 2FA codes are sent to your Primacy Virtual Phone Number (Google Voice or the best app for your Country or scenario).